lolobq/ML_Final_Project/README.md

 # ML_Final_Project
-We used CMPD crime statistics from 2016-2023, to classify and predict crimes committed in Charlotte during this time based on 25 input features such as latitude, longitude, date, zip code, percentage of non-white people in the zip code, and percentage of home owners in the zip code using over 276,000 data points.
+We used CMPD crime statistics from 2016-2023, to classify and predict crimes committed in Charlotte during this time based on 25 input features such as latitude, longitude, date, zip code, percentage of non-white population in the zip code, and percentage of home owners in the zip code using over 276,000 data points.

 We used a Naive Bayesian model for classical prediction and a Spatiotemporal model for a deep learning model.